-- 5.1 The Association shall have the right to select employees from those covered by this Agreement to act as Association representatives.
-Association representatives of this bargaining unit shall be limited to the activities of the unit only and shall not act as representatives of any other bargaining unit represented by the Police Benevolent Association.
-A written list of the Association representatives shall be furnished to the City Human Resources Director with a copy to the Chief of Police prior to the effective date of their assuming office.
-The Association shall notify the City Human Resources Director and the Chief of Police promptly of any changes of such representatives.
-No Association representative will perform any Association work unless the above has been complied with. - 5.2 An Association representative may, with proper authorization by the Chief of Police or his designee, which will not be unduly withheld, be admitted to the property of the Employer.
-This representative shall not conduct Association business either expressed or implied while acting in a supervisory or commander role.
-The representative, as designated above, shall be able to talk with employees before or after regular working hours or during lunch hours of said employees on Employer property in areas designated by the Employer.
-The representative shall also be in an out-of-pay status or designated meal time. - 5.3 Association representatives must be employees in the bargaining unit who have satisfactorily completed their probationary period. - 5.4 The Association recognizes that its representatives are not entitled to any special benefits or treatment because of their role, nor shall representatives be discriminated against for the proper and legitimate Association activity in which they engage. - While on a medical leave of absence without pay, while on sick leave, or while receiving Workers' Compensation payments or while serving in a higher classification in an acting or interim position, employees shall not function as Association representatives. - 5.6 The investigation, handling or adjustment of grievances shall be conducted by employees and/or Association representatives during non-working hours.
-Management, at its discretion, may conduct a grievance hearing, at any step of the grievance procedure, during working hours.
-Association representatives shall not exceed two (2) in number.
+- 5.1 The FOP shall have the right to select employees from those covered by this Agreement to act as FOP representatives.
+A written list of the FOP representatives or changes to the list of representatives shall be forwarded to the City's Human Resources Director and the Chief of Police prior to the effective date of their assuming FOP duties with the City.
+FOP representatives shall not exceed twelve (12) in number.
+No FOP representative will perform any FOP work with the City unless the above has been complied with. - An FOP representative may, with proper authorization by the Chief of Police or designee, which will not be unduly withheld, be admitted to the property of the Employer.
+The representative, as designated above, shall be able to talk with employees before or after regular working hours or during lunch hours of said employees on Employer property in areas designated by the Employer. - 5.3 FOP representatives must be employees in the bargaining unit who have satisfactorily completed their probationary period. - The FOP recognizes that its representatives are not entitled to any special benefits or treatment because of their role, nor shall representatives be discriminated against for the proper and legitimate FOP activity in which they engage.

+- While on a medical leave of absence without pay, while on sick leave, or while receiving Workers' Compensation payments, employees shall not function as FOP representatives. - The investigation, handling or adjustment of grievances shall be conducted by employees and/or FOP representatives during non-working hours.
+Management, at its discretion, may conduct a grievance hearing, at any step of the grievance procedure, during working hours. - Up to three (3) employees in any one (1) instance who are members of the FOP may be granted time off by the Chief of Police or designee to attend FOP business without loss of straight time pay or benefits by using pool time, provided: